elias-at-chalmers/mop-lecture_notes-mirror/lecture02_assembly1.md

 Apart from the general purpose registers, the only other register is the program counter, ``pc``.
 This register always contains the address to the next instruction to be executed, and exists in almost all processor designs.

-💡 **Note:** *If you have previous experience with assembly programming on other processors you might be surprised that there is no specific stack pointer, link register, or even a flag register.
+💡 **Note:** *If you have previous experience with assembly programming on other processors you might be surprised that all registers are general-purpose and that the is no specific stack pointer, link register, or even a flag register described in the ISA.
 There are good reasons for this, and we will address why RISC-V does not need them in upcoming chapters.*

 ### Instruction Set and Assembly Code